ptorterolo/javascript-tateti/GAMETESTING.md

 - Ensure game is marked as inactive after a win.

 ### Restart Game Tests
-- After restar button is clicked board should be empty.
+- After restart button is clicked board should be empty.
 - Game status, current player, records from last movements should be reset to default values.

 Approach